Zeindelf/vtex-minicart/README.md

 ## Events

-Events are triggered on the document and prefixed with the cart namespace.
+Events are triggered on the document and prefixed with the vtexMinicart namespace.

 ### vtexMinicart.update [orderForm, itemIndex, item]